Punjab Railway: History

 The Punjab Railway was established shortly after the Scinde Railway Act of Parliament in July 1855 was passed.
-The Punjab Railway began soon after the Karachi-Kotri Railway Line opened in 13 May 1861.
+The Punjab Railway began soon after the Karachi-Kotri Railway Line opened on 13 May 1861.
 The Indus Flotilla was set up to transport passengers from Kotri to Multan by steamship.
 From Multan, a new railway line began being laid from to Lahore and onwards to Amritsar.
 The line opened in 1861 and in 1870, the Punjab Railway was amalgamated with the Scinde Railway and Delhi Railway companies and renamed as the Scinde, Punjab & Delhi Railway company.

 Rolling stock

 By the end of 1864 the company owned 8 steam locomotives, 36 coaches and 140 goods wagons.